berniwa/python-vxi11-server/README.md

   * come up with a simple default locking strategy to place in the InstrumentDevice class
   * same for abort functionality
   * get rid of need for calling super.__init__()
-  * make any changes necessary for python 3
-  * try running on Raspberry Pi